Synonym(s): Argentine cactus moth, prickly pear moth, nopal moth

 Host Plant: Prickly pear cacti of the genus Opuntia

-The cactus moth is so efficient at eliminating Opuntia cacti species that it is used as a biological control agent in areas where Opuntia are invasive.
+Ecological Threat: The cactus moth is so efficient at eliminating Opuntia cacti species that it is used as a biological control agent in areas where Opuntia are invasive.
 Thus, the cactus moth are a considerable threat to the native Opuntia cactus population and the ecosystem it supports.
 Native Lepidoptera, such as the endangered Schaus swallowail, Papilio aristodemus ponceanus, birds, reptiles, and other insects rely on the cactus as a source of food and shelter.
 With the decimation and collapse of the native cacti, the surrounding ecosystem could follow suit.

 Biology: Female moths lay on average 70-90 eggs in a distinctive stick-like formation that protrudes from the cactus pad.
 The external incubation period for the eggs is typically 23-28 days, but can occur in as little as 18 days and is temperature-dependent.
 Larvae hatch, bore into the cactus pad, and persist inside the cactus pad through several instars.
-While consuming the cactus from the inside as they mature, eventually hollowing out the pad.
-Larvae are gregarious which leads to an almost communal destruction of the cactus.
+While consuming the cactus from the inside as they mature, they may eventually hollowing out the pad.
+Larvae are gregarious, which leads to an almost communal destruction of the cactus.
 Cacti riddled with C. cactorum have a low survival rate.

 Mature larvae emerge from the cactus pad to form cocoons and pupate on the ground at the base of the host cactus.
 Adult moths emerge from cocoons to disperse into new areas and repeat the reproductive process.
 Adults only live for 9 days on average, but, as airborne organisms, can spread fair distances in a short time.